-Water temperatures under about 90 degrees leave a nasty greasy film on your dishes as they dry.
+Water temperatures less than about 90 F leave a nasty greasy film on your dishes when they dry.
 Water's grease-cutting ability is severely hampered by cool temperatures, leaving your dishes less than clean.

 Hot water dries much more quickly on dishes than warm or cool water.
 In a sense, dishes dry themselves if the water temperature during the rinse is hot.
 As an added benefit, dishes dry spot- and streak-free with hot water.
 Some people try to conserve hot water during the rinsing part of dishwashing and just hand dry dishes.
 Keep in mind that pools of water and wet dishtowels are a haven for bacteria.
 You may have just spent a lot of effort to get dishes clean only to contaminate them again.

 If you are still struggling with the water temperature, here are a few tips:

 - Don't let food dry on dishes or pots and pans.
 Scrape and wash them right away in the warmest water you can stand.
 You'll spend a lot less time with your hands in the water.

 - Fill the sink or dishpan with super hot water and a squirt of grease-cutting dishwashing liquid.
 Put the dishes in to soak.
 When the water cools enough to be tolerable to you, the dishes will already be almost grease-free and any stuck on food will be soft.

 - Wear two pairs of gloves at the same time for extra protection.